Updated: Jul 7

 “You’re wasting time, little Jayana.
 The pageant was a bust, a failure.
 But you still owe us.
-You must keep your word, your promise.”
+You must keep your promise.”

-“I will,” Jay said.
-“You aren’t giving me time!
+“I will.”
+Jay stiffened.
+“But you aren’t giving me time!
 You’re making everything worse!”

-“Oh, Jayana,” the ghost moaned.
-“Are you upset?”
-Its mouth twitched up in a smirk.
+“Oh, Jayana, are you upset?”
+The ghost’s mouth twitched up in a smirk.

 Anger bubbled inside Jay.
 “Leave me alone.”

-“I’ll get the money,” Jay said.
-“I’ll do everything I said I would.
-But you have to stop interfering.
+“I’ll get the money, but you have to stop interfering.
 You’re only making it harder.”